Step-parent adoption

 In exceptional circumstances a step-parent can apply for an Adoption Order for a child they live with where the welfare of the child requires it and no other order would secure this.

 An adoption order is permanent and cannot be revoked.
-These are not made lightly by the courts and social workers will need to evidence why no other order would suffice.
+These are not made lightly by the courts and social workers and the courts will need to carefully consider what is overall in the child’s best interests, and whether a step-parent adoption order can be considered as necessary and proportionate.

 All legal ties with the non-resident birth parent are severed.
 For this reason birth parents views will be sought and taken into account as part of the assessment process.
 This applies even if the birth parent is not named on the birth certificate and has not had contact with the child in many years.

 All step-parent adoption orders involve an in depth assessment by a social worker from the local authority.
-If you live in Hampshire (excluding Southampton and Portsmouth), a social worker from Hampshire Adoption will need to assess the full circumstances of your family and prepare a report for court.
-The court will need to be provided with evidence that no other order will be sufficient in securing a child’s welfare in order to grant a step-parent adoption order.
+If you live in Hampshire (excluding Southampton and Portsmouth), a social worker from the Family Connections Service will need to assess the full circumstances of your family and prepare a report for court.
+The court will need to be provided with evidence that a potential step-parent adoption order is indeed in the child’s best interests, and such an order is necessary and proportionate.

 Criteria for step-parent adoption

-- You must be 21 years old or over and either married to or living with the resident birth parent in “an enduring family relationship” – in Hampshire Adoption we take this to mean relationships of three years or more
+- You must be 21 years old or over and either married to or living with the resident birth parent in “an enduring family relationship”.
+You can be a same sex couple and do not have to be in a civil partnership

-- You must also have been living in the British Isles or have been habitually resident for at least a year, and must have lived continually with the child for at least three years
+- You must also have been living in the British Isles or have been habitually resident for at least a year

 Contact us